 Staying aware of the internal and external environment is necessary for success.
 An audit allows companies to strategically reorient their operations to thrive in a competitive market.

-That’s why experts recommend conducting a regular audit introduce market orientation to the company.
+That’s why experts and coaches recommend conducting a regular audit introduce market orientation to the company.

 The audit must be designed as a consistent and controlled process to live up to high expectations of quality—standards are met, evidenced through reliable analysis.